-Toasting the Japanese Cherry Blossom Festival with Canadian wineh
+Toasting the Japanese Cherry Blossom Festival with Canadian wine

-Golden Week ended today in Japan.
-It is a week of national holidays which includes Showa Day marking the birthday of former Emperor Showa, then Constitution Day, then Greenery Day dedicated to the environment and finally Children’s Day.
+Golden Week is a wonderful time to visit Japan.
+It is a week of national holidays which includes Showa Day marking the birthday of former Emperor Showa, Constitution Day, Greenery Day dedicated to the environment and finally Children’s Day.
 Like people the world around, the Japanese celebrate with food and wine.
-Surprisingly some of those wines are coming from Prince Edward County in Ontario.

-I visited Japan ten years ago for Cherry Blossom Festival when our daughter was teaching there and among our memories was a fabulous dinner with a local Japanese broadcasting executive and his impressive knowledge of European wines.
+I visited Japan for Cherry Blossom Festival when our daughter was teaching there and among our memories was a fabulous dinner with a local Japanese broadcasting executive and his impressive knowledge of European wines.
 It’s surprising how much Japanese you can speak after several glasses of wine.
-I wonder if he’ll be checking out Canadian wines this year.
+When I learned that a number o wineries in Prince Edward County, Ontario were now shipping wines to Japan, I found myself wondering if he will be checking out Canadian wines this year and remembering us, as we remember him.

 Golden Week also marks the end of the Japanese Cherry Blossom Festival or Hanami which starts in mid April in the south and blossoms its way northward to Honshu Island during Golden Week in early May.
 Like all celebrations based on nature, the dates are totally unpredictable.
 When we arrived in Kyoto in late April, the cherry blossoms were gone but the festivities were still going on including the Miyako Odori (Dances of the Old Capital).